ethicespion7/Data-Mining-Project-on-Prediction-of-Diabetes/README.md

 # mini_project_1

-Diabetes Prediction : Data Mining Project on Prediction of Diabetes
+Data Mining Project on Prediction of Diabetes